RSS

 For all the obvious and acknowledged inspiration of Railroad Tycoon, Transport Tycoon gradually reveals a very different personality.
 Whereas Sid Meier’s game is at least as much a cutthroat business simulation as a model-railroad set, Chris Sawyer’s really is all about its busy little vehicles, lacking the stock trading of the earlier game or even its rate wars.
 Here you compete with your opponents for the choicest spots on which to build stations and terminals, and try to serve your mutual customers better so as to win more of their business, but none of it ever feels quite so life-or-death.
 This is a much more easygoing experience.

-Unlike Railroad Tycoon with its maps based on different regions of the real world, Transport Tycoon take place in a landscape of the imagination — more specifically, the computer’s imagination; each new map is randomly generated.
+Unlike Railroad Tycoon with its maps based on different regions of the real world, Transport Tycoon takes place in a landscape of the imagination — more specifically, the computer’s imagination; each new map is randomly generated.
 This makes its relationship to real history that much more attenuated.
 Although its timeline covers some decidedly fraught decades in our world, wars are never fought in its, and crises of any stripe are unheard of.
 Big-picture circumstances never change at all beyond more and more people needing to haul both themselves and more and more of their stuff from place to place.

 Pleasantness is an underrated quality in games, as it perhaps is in people, but it’s one that Transport Tycoon has in spades.
 After a long stressful day, watching this bustling but orderly little world is a nice way to unwind, even if you’re not actually doing all that much.
 This was by design; Sawyer says that he consciously created “something that was fun to watch as well as rewarding to play.”
 Simon Foster’s graphics are the perfect compromise between clarity and detail.
 Nothing is static; everything in the environment, not just the vehicles that drive through it, is moving, changing, developing.
 Buildings go up before your eyes, towns expand, crops appear and then disappear on the farms as you haul them away, forests grow and are cut and grow again.
 Meanwhile John Broomhall, MicroProse’s long-serving in-house composer, outdoes himself with a jazzy soundtrack that screams mid-century Americana.
 Despite the game’s British origins, the whole experience evokes that time of boundless American optimism and prosperity before the costs of Progress became clear, back when better living and heavy industry were synonymous.
 It’s a soothing balm to our current disillusioned, pandemic-addled souls.